wajihaparvez/docs-content/troubleshoot/elasticsearch/repeated-snapshot-failures.md

   - https://www.elastic.co/guide/en/elasticsearch/reference/current/repeated-snapshot-failures.html
 ---

-# Addressing repeated snapshot policy failures [repeated-snapshot-failures]
+# Fix repeated snapshot policy failures [repeated-snapshot-failures]

 Repeated snapshot failures are usually an indicator of a problem with your deployment.
 Continuous failures of automated snapshots can leave a deployment without recovery options in cases of data loss or outages.